 {~?~ST: end blockquote}

 The potency of acting differs from the potency to be acted upon, first of all because they are in different beings.
 But this makes their potencies much more specific: the bull can be bruised, but the plates can be smashed.
-By contrast, a builder’s shaping power is quite different from the potency of buildable things: the buildable things are changed into something else, whereas the builder remains a builder.
+By contrast, a builder’s shaping power is quite different from the potency of buildable things: the buildable things are changed into something else, whereas the builder becomes more skilled at building.

 These distinctions have a counterpart in energeia.
-As we discussed in chapter 3, two things can have the same activity; for example, the activity of teaching just is the student’s activity of learning.
-When we locate it in a particular being, however, it is clear that the same activity belongs to both things without being the same for each; for example, the activity of the teacher is not a change, while the activity of the learner is (Physics III.3 202b6−25).
+Two things can have the same activity; for example, the activity of teaching just is the student’s activity of learning.
+When we locate it in a particular being, however, it is clear that the same activity belongs to both things without being the same for each; for example, the activity of the teacher is not a change, while the activity of the learner is (Physics III.3 202b6−25, see chapter 3 on “Energeia and Entelecheia in Change”).

 To sum up: potency is necessarily other-related, but this relation has two aspects.
 In one, beings are one with respect to their common passive potency and common activity, while in another beings are many, differentiated by their location and distinguished into agent or patient.